olmozavala/ds_health_hm_itk_filters/README.md

 #  ITK Filters and resampling and access to HiperGator
 The objectives of this homework are:
-1. Practice image filters using ITK
+1. Practice image filters.
 2. Practice image resampling using ITK
-3. Practice accessing HiperGator data folder
+3. Practice use of morphological filters.

 All the answer should be submitted in a single jupyter notebook.